sosang/html5-game-dev-series/README.md

 This repo contains files from my [HTML5 Game Development series on Youtube.](http://www.youtube.com/playlist?list=PL290A4D2398C97186&feature=plcp)

 The files shown above are from the finished game.
-Zipped tutorial files can be [downloaded here.](https://github.com/gyrostorm/html5-game-dev-series/downloads)
+However, the **downloads** folder contains the zipped files for each tutorial.

 If you want to test out the game, [click here.](http://gyrostorm.github.com/html5-game-dev-series/)